nus-cs2103-AY2223S2/ip/docs/README.md

 Expected outcome:

-Saturday will greet the user with a welcome message and state if a save file was successfully loaded.
+Sunday will greet the user with a welcome message and state if a save file was successfully loaded.
-Here's an example of Saturday's response to a new user:
+Here's an example of Sunday's response to a new user:

 ```
 Hi!
 I'm Sunday, pleasure to meet you!